 A lively panel discussion moderated by Meltwater’s Dino Delic at New York City’s Press Lounge in May yielded valuable insights from a handful of business communication leaders.
-Panelists included Emily Scarlett, communications head at clothing retailer H&M USA; Craig Carroll, founder and executive director at the Observatory on Corporate Reputation (The OCR); and Christel Ghattas, a corporate communicator at the media and entertainment provider Discovery, Inc. The discussion centered on best practices around risk and crisis management, as panelists spoke to issues introduced by Delic and answered questions from the audience.
+Panellists included Emily Scarlett, communications head at clothing retailer H&M USA; Craig Carroll, founder and executive director at the Observatory on Corporate Reputation (The OCR); and Christel Ghattas, a corporate communicator at the media and entertainment provider Discovery, Inc. The discussion centred on best practices around risk and crisis management, as panellists spoke to issues introduced by Delic and answered questions from the audience.

 Several of the discussion topics and the conclusions they inspired follow.

 Authenticity is key to navigating a crisis, so tell the same story everywhere you operate.

 Companies using the same name around the world can’t afford to be chameleons.
 Letting people know what your brand stands for earns you goodwill and trust and provides you with signposts on how to operate in times of challenge.
 If you profess to be all about people, decision-making should always put people first.
 Tell a consistent story.
 One panellist said her company prioritized moving from social media channels operating independently in multiple countries to a model ensuring greater consistency and control of the narrative.
 “There are so many moving parts, but our employee in India should have a good idea what our employee in Sweden will be saying.”